 Nine Inch Nails’ first album Pretty Hate Machine was released just after a year after their formation in 1989 whilst Reznor was still working as a janitor in a Cleveland recording studio.
 The next album The Downward Spiral was not released until 1994 and was a massive critical and commercial success.
 To this day it is considered their finest work and a classic of the industrial genre.

-Nine Inch Nails’ recording career has been sporadic one.
+Nine Inch Nails’ recording career has been a sporadic one.
 The next album The Fragile was not released until 1999 and was not followed up until 2005 with With Teeth.
-This tradition was broke somewhat when the next album was released only two years later in 2007 titled Year Zero.
+This tradition was broken somewhat when the next album was released only two years later in 2007 titled Year Zero.
 After then releasing another two albums independently in 2008 they went on hiatus until 2013 when they released Hesitation Marks.
-Their most recent full length has been 2018’s Bad Witch.
+Their most recent full-length has been 2018’s Bad Witch.

 Although Reznor is the sole member of the band to record and write the music, he has assembled many other musicians over the years to perform live.
 Their live shows are known for their use of dark imagery and they are often regarded as a very unique live band.

 They have sold over 20 million records and have been nominated for thirteen Grammy Awards, although they have only won two of them.
 Reznor is a much-respected artist within the alternative music community, with many citing his forward-thinking approach to making music as an influence.
 Nine Inch Nails is easily the most commercially successful group n the industrial rock genre, being much more well-known than other bands such as Ministry and Killing Joke.
 This is likely due to the fact that they were also one of the key bands of the 90’s alternative movement alongside multi-platinum acts such as Nirvana and Rage Against the Machine.